Elektroforeningen/Arendalsuka-Multicam-Stream/README.md

 The RTMP stream is added as a "Media Source" in [Open Broadcaster Software | OBS](https://obsproject.com/) (freeware, GPL-2.0 license) and layers/filters are added to the stream in OBS.

 For streaming from OBS to Facebook and LinkedIn a stream URL and stream key from [https://restream.io/](https://restream.io/) (paid account) is used.

+## If you have a Mac and not a Windows/Linux pc

+There is a simlair solution to this one documented by MEVO on their webpage where MEVO has created their own local RTMP server -app for MacOS which does the same as MonaServer/MonaTiny: [Multicam: Connecting to OBS](https://help.mevo.com/hc/en-us/articles/360061673871-Multicam-Connecting-to-OBS)
+If you are a mac-user, use this app instead.